mateusmaso/reactive-bank/README.md

 Keep in mind to follow these principles before contribute:

-- Try to solve the problems with a modern approach
+- Try to solve the problems with a modern approach.
-- Modern Java version (11 or higher) or any modern programming language equivalent (eg: Scala, Elixir)
+- Java version (11 or higher) or any programming language equivalent. (eg: Scala, Elixir)
-- Using architecture to protect the business rules from the technology layer (eg: hexagonal, clean, onion or another one architecture that you feel comfortable to use)
+- Use architecture to protect the business rules from the technology layer. (eg: hexagonal, clean, onion or another one architecture that you feel comfortable to use)
 - Every domain should be a module using the [microservices principles](https://martinfowler.com/articles/microservices.html)
-- Think how to solve the problems asynchronously (No locking approach please)
+- Think how to solve the problems asynchronously. (no locking)
-- Using the principles of reactive programming
+- Use the principles of reactive programming such as:
-  - Message-driven
+  - Message-driven.
-  - Responsive
+  - Responsive.
-  - Elastic
+  - Elastic.
-  - Resilient (Crash happens.
-So you must think about how you can deal with failures using an approach such as DLQ or compensation transaction).
+  - Resilient. (crash happens so you must think about how you can deal with failures using an approach such as DLQ or compensation transaction)
-- Just execute `docker-compose up` in the root project to running all microservices modules
+- Just execute `docker-compose up` in the root project to running all microservices modules.

 ## [API](API.md)